freebasic/fbc/fbdocs/fbchkdoc/readme.txt

     Because these tools are so specific to FreeBASIC and its wiki, there is no binary package.
 Checkout /fbc/trunk/fbdocs from sourceforge.net to get all the sources needed.
-Required to build and run are: FreeBASIC, curl, pcre, fbdoc (found in ../fbdoc), ASpell, make, a probably a few other libs or commands.
+Required to build and run are: FreeBASIC, curl, pcre, fbdoc (found in ../fbdoc), make, and probably a few other libs or commands.

+    The utilities use relative paths by default.
+Always run the utilities so that ./fbchkdoc is the current working directory.

 2. Compiling